Swiftosis/model2vec-rs/README.md

 # model2vec-rs

-This crate provides a lightweight Rust implementation for loading and running inference on Model2Vec static embedding models (including quantized formats: float32, float16, int8) from either local folders or the Hugging Face Hub.
+This crate provides a lightweight Rust implementation for loading and running inference on [Model2Vec](https://github.com/MinishLab/model2vec) static embedding models from either local folders or the Hugging Face Hub.

 ## Quick Start